Angola entry requirements for Bangladesh passport holders

 Frequently asked questions

-No. The visa is not extendable.
-You must leave before your visa expires.
-If you need to stay longer, you'll need to apply for a new visa from outside Angola.
+No, the eVisa is not extendable.
+You must leave Angola before the expiry date stamped on your passport.
+If you need to stay longer, you'd have to exit and re-enter with a new visa.

 Official sources